 South Page Preschool encourages families to be very involved in their child's education by observing their children during the day when possible and meeting with staff.
-Family members are welcome to visit at any time during class sessions.
+Family members are invited to an Open House and are welcome to visit at any time during class sessions.

-Teachers and administrators use a variety of formal and informal (including conversations) ways to become acquainted with and learn from families about their family structure and their preferred means of child-rearing practices and communication; and information about their socioeconomic, linguistic, racial, religious, and cultural backgrounds as they wish to share.
+Staff and administrators use a variety of formal and informal (including conversations) ways to become acquainted with and learn from families about their family structure and their preferred means of childrearing practices and communication; and information about their socioeconomic, linguistic, racial, religious, and cultural backgrounds as they wish to share.
 Families are surveyed in enrollment paperwork and through other questionnaires during the year regarding their family, beliefs, and preferences.
-Home visits are conducted at the beginning of the school year.
-Program staff communicates with families, on at least a weekly basis, regarding children's activities and developmental milestones, shared care-giving issues, and other information that affects the well-being of their children.
+Home/class visits are conducted at the beginning of the school year.
+Program staff communicates with families, at least on a weekly basis, regarding children's activities and developmental milestones, shared care-giving issues, and other information that affects the well-being of their children.
 Family teacher conferences are held in both the fall and spring semesters, as well as when either party requests.
-At least one Family Night is held during the year.
+Family Night will be held at least twice a year.

 South Page Preschool values the time spent talking and interacting with families and developing strong, reciprocal relationships.
-As the teacher learns from the families' expertise regarding their child's interests, approaches to learning, and developmental needs, goals for your child's growth and development can be incorporated into ongoing classroom planning.
-Families are encouraged to share any concerns, preferences or questions with the preschool teacher or administration at any time.
-IQPPS 7.1, 7.2
+As the staff learns from the families' expertise regarding their child's interests, approaches to learning, and developmental needs, goals for your child's growth and development can be incorporated into ongoing classroom planning.
+Families are encouraged to share any concerns, preferences or questions with the preschool staff or administration at any time.

-Although in-person daily contact cannot be replaced, preschool staff also rely on notes home, emails, phone calls, newsletters, and bulletin boards as alternative means to establish and maintain open, two-way communication.
+Although in-person daily contact cannot be replaced, preschool staff also rely on notes home, emails, Seesaw, phone calls, newsletters, and bulletin boards as alternative means to establish and maintain open, two-way communication.

-South Page Preschool invites you to become involved in one or all of the following ways, and welcomes other ideas as well.
+South Page Preschool staff invites you to become involved in one or all of the following ways, and welcomes other ideas as well.

-- 1. Support your child's daily transition to school by sharing information about your child's interests and abilities.
-Keeping the teacher informed of changes and events that might affect your child, allows the teacher to be more responsive to your child's needs. - 2.
-Attend family meetings. - 3.
-Return all forms, questionnaires, and so on, promptly. - 4.
-Attend Family/Teacher conferences in the Fall and Spring semesters. - 5.
-Take time to read the South Page bulletin board. - 6.
-Check your child's backpack each day. - 7.
-Participate in field trip activities. - 8.
-Share some of your talents in your child's class through activities such as: reading or storytelling, cooking, art, preparing visuals, music, sewing, crafts, hobbies, your profession, or artifacts from trips you have taken. - 9.
-Share any of your families' cultural traditions, celebrations, or customs. - 10.
-Read all the material sent home with your child. - 11.
-Help with special events.
-Helping takes many different forms such as preparation of materials at home, making telephone calls, preparing or posting flyers, recruiting other volunteers, collecting donations or prizes, run errands, photography, setup before the event, or clean afterwards. - 12.
-Join our Facebook Group to view updates and events from our classroom. - 13.
-Serve on the Preschool Advisory Committee.
+- Support your child's daily transition to school by sharing information about your child's interests and abilities.
+Keeping the staff informed of changes and events that might affect your child, allows the staff to be more responsive to your child's needs. - Attend family meetings.

+- Return all forms, questionnaires, and so on, promptly. - Attend Family/Teacher conferences in the Fall and Spring semesters. - Take time to read the South Page newsletters, bulletin board(s), website, and/or school Facebook page. - Check your child's backpack each day. - Participate in field trip activities. - Share some of your talents in your child's class through activities such as: reading or storytelling, cooking, art, preparing visuals, music, sewing, crafts, hobbies, your profession, or artifacts from trips you have taken. - Share any of your families' cultural traditions, celebrations, or customs. - Read all the material sent home with your child. - Help with special events.
+Helping takes many different forms such as preparation of materials at home, making telephone calls, preparing or posting flyers, recruiting other volunteers, collecting donations or prizes, run errands, photography, setup before the event, or clean afterwards.